Real Christmas Trees Buying Guide

 - Take extra precautions to ensure your tree will not be easily toppled.

 - Clean up pine needles on a regular basis, especially if you have children or pets in the house.
-Christmas tree skirts can help contain pine needles and create a seasonal backdrop for gifts under the tree, while tree bags can be used to easily dispose of your tree without scattering needles, branches and other debris.
+Christmas tree skirts can help contain pine needles and create a seasonal backdrop for gifts under the tree.
+Tree bags can also be used to easily dispose of your tree without scattering needles, branches and other debris.